contentstack/app-sdk-docs/README.md

 Gets the draft data of the current entry, including unsaved changes made in the editor.

-**Kind**: instance method of [<code>Entry</code>](#Entry) **Returns**: <code>Object</code> - Returns entry draft data in the same format as getData(), but without metadata like UID, version, publish info, etc.
+**Kind**: instance method of [<code>Entry</code>](#Entry) **Returns**: <code>Object</code> - Returns the draft data of the entry in the same format as getData(), but excludes metadata such as UID, version, publish information, and more.

-**Note**: This method is particularly useful for accessing entry data that hasn't been saved yet, allowing apps to read what the user has typed in real-time.
+**Note**: This method is especially useful for retrieving entry content that has not been saved yet, enabling apps to access what the user is currently typing in real time.

 **Example**